 NC’s Welland campus: Features programs in technology, skilled trades, broadcasting, communications, health, policing and public safety, and automotive.
 The new Walker Advanced Manufacturing Innovation Centre (2016) is the home of applied research projects.

 The Niagara-on-the-Lake campus: Features living labs for environment, horticulture, aquaponics, hospitality and tourism, and business programs, including the first Commercial Beekeeping program in western Canada, with an on-campus apiary.
 This campus is also home to the Wine Visitor + Education Centre, the NC Teaching Winery (home of 40 acres of vines), the NC Teaching Brewery – part of NC’s Canadian Food and Wine Institute.
-This campus also houses teaching enterprises such as the NC greenhouse, the Niagara Waters Spa and Benchmark, all open to the public.
+This campus also houses teaching enterprises such as the NC greenhouse, the NC Teaching Spa and Benchmark, all open to the public.

 The Niagara Falls campus: Features postsecondary learning programs supporting the hospitality and tourism sector, hairdressing, and entrepreneurship labs.

 Susan McConnell, Media Advisor, Niagara College